SolvingGames/Data-Analysis-FTL/README.md

 ## How To Use

 All runs need to saved with FTLAV into /Data/ in order to be aggregated by aggregate.py into analysis.xlsx.

-After that, feel free to run all cells in create_report.ipynb in order to refresh the analysis with the newest data.
-The last row in the sheet called "aggregation" will be considered for the analysis and compared to the average of the other entries listed.
+After that, feel free to run create_report.py in order to refresh the analysis with the newest data.
+(The last row in the sheet called "aggregation" will be considered.)